samuraijane/charts-a/README.md

-# Base A
+# Charts A
-*Base A* gets your next AngularJS project up and running quickly with common starter files and configurations.
+*Charts A* is a simple application to research [Britecharts](https://www.eventbrite.com/engineering/introducing-britecharts/).

 ## App Development
 * Clone this repository to your local environment.